What is Cyber Security?

 If you’re scratching your head, we understand - that was a mouthful.
 But let us simplify it for you - IT security is, for all intents and purposes, placed to protect your data.
 Why?
 Because in today’s world, data is the most important thing your business can have.
 Every business decision, every financial move is - and always will be - backed up by data.

 We’re not trying to scare you - we just want you to know the reality of the world we’re currently living in.
 Are you ready in the event of an IT security breach?
 A malware attack?
 Or a simple virus scare?
 What are the basic steps you have to take to ensure that your company has cyber security solutions in place?
+Having a cyber security policy for small business will go a long way!

 Why do you need IT Security?

 Chances are your business deals with sensitive information.
 May it be contact details of your business partners, a database of your clients and their sensitive information - it is important to note that information security has a lot of different facets that may be able to cover all of your business functions.
+Various types of cyber security services exist but it's up to you to determine what your business needs as each business is unique.
+There is no one-size-fits-all approach.

 Having a holistic approach to securing your infrastructure, your business processes, and your assets should be every single business’ priority - especially nowadays when everything could be wiped out and be taken from your hands in a snap!